 The North Temple Project Area (NT) is a major entryway to Salt Lake City.
 Served by the TRAX airport light rail line, the North Temple Corridor connects Downtown to the Salt Lake City International Airport, making the area an opportune site for new transit-oriented development.
 The RDA is working to attract catalytic and infill development to the area by promoting its loan and tax increment reimbursement programs.
 The area’s form-based zoning and significant street improvements are transforming it into a vibrant, walkable, transit-oriented corridor.
 The RDA’s recent purchase of an unsafe and dilapidated motel property and its preparation of the site for mixed-use development is also contributing to positive change in the neighborhood.

 Covering a large expanse of Salt Lake City, the State Street Project Area is bounded by: 2100 South and 300 South on the south and north; Interstate-15, 200 West, and West Temple on the west; and 200 East on the east.
 It is comprised of a range of districts and neighborhoods with differing land uses, urban design characteristics, and transportation features.
 A key component of the project area is State Street, once the primary north/south highway connecting Salt Lake City with adjacent cities prior to the construction of Interstate-80 and Interstate-15.
 This automobile-focused corridor continues to be a critical gateway to Salt Lake City.
 There is opportunity to expand the street’s uses by including more pedestrian-friendly and livable features through infrastructure enhancement and creation.
 There is also opportunity for new development, the renovation and rehabilitation of existing buildings, and the creation of safe, welcoming public spaces.
 The State Street Project Area Community Reinvestment Area Plan was adopted by the Salt Lake City Council and RDA Board of Directors in fall 2018.
 Salt Lake City and the Salt Lake City School District have approved their participation (interlocal agreements posted below).
-Additional interlocal agreements with other taxing entity partners are under negotiation.
+Additional interlocal agreements with other taxing entity partners remain under negotiation.

 WEST CAPITOL HILL